qeet/IMPORTJSONAPI/README.md

 The Columns parameter is a comma seperated list of path expressions.
 Path expressions contain one or more of the following components optionally seperated by a period.

-If the value returned from the path expression is an array of scalars then the result is a list of the array items delimited by a comma.

-If the value returned from the path expression is an object or an array which does not contain only scalars the result is the first 50 characters of the objects string representation.

 | Component     |  Description                                                                      |
 |---------------|-----------------------------------------------------------------------------------|
 | **keyname**   | Specifies the key to a value.
 Must be quoted if it contains characters other than letters, numbers or the underscore character. if the name contains a comma ',' then it must always be escaped by using %2C instead. |